stephenberry/glaze/README.md

 ```

 > Many of these compile time options have wrappers to apply the option to only a single field.
 See [Wrappers](./docs/wrappers.md) for more details.

+## JSON Conformance

+By default Glaze is strictly conformant with the latest JSON standard except in two cases with associated options:

+- `validate_skipped`
+  This option does full JSON validation for skipped values when parsing.
+This is not set by default because values are typically skipped when the user is unconcerned with them, and Glaze still validates for major issues.
+But, this makes skipping faster by not caring if the skipped values are exactly JSON conformant.
+For example, by default Glaze will ensure skipped numbers have all valid numerical characters, but it will not validate for issues like leading zeros in skipped numbers unless `validate_skipped` is on.
+Wherever Glaze parses a value to be used it is fully validated.
+- `validate_trailing_whitespace`
+  This option validates the trailing whitespace in a parsed document.
+Because Glaze parses C++ structs, there is typically no need to continue parsing after the object of interest has been read.
+Turn on this option if you want to ensure that the rest of the document has valid whitespace, otherwise Glaze will just ignore the content after the content of interest has been parsed.

 ## Skip